onnx/models/contribute.md

 This section should discuss datasets and any preparation steps if required.

 ## Validation accuracy
-Details of experiments leading to accuracy and comparison with the refernce paper.
+Details of experiments leading to accuracy and comparison with the reference paper.

 ## Training